infinum/eightshift-docs/website/blog/2024-02-01-making-your-project-multilingual.md

 ```

 Alternative functions you can use are:
-- _n
+- `_n` for singular/plural forms
-- _nx
+- `_nx` for singular/plural forms with _gettext_ context
-- _x
+- `_x` for a translated string with a _gettext_ context

 You can refer to the [block editor handbook](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-i18n/) for more information on these functions.

 ## The I18n class
-The easiest way to add I18n support to your project is by using our WP CLI boilerplate command:
+The easiest way to add I18n support to your project is by using the WP-CLI command:
 ```bash
 wp boilerplate create i18n
 ```